 12 types of option trading strategies:

-Everyone loves a bull market and we see maximum retail participation in the stock market when the indices are flying high so we start off with Bullish Option Trading Strategies:
+Everyone loves a bull market and we see maximum retail participation in the stock market when the indices are flying high so we start off with Bullish Options Strategies:

-A bull call spread is one of the bullish option trading strategies that involve buying one At-The-Money (ATM) call option and selling the Out Of-The-Money call option.
+A bull call spread is one of the bullish options strategies that involve buying one At-The-Money (ATM) call option and selling the Out-Of-The-Money call option.